Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 ## Further Exploration

 If we had more time we would like to run this experiment on more different number of players.
 As it stands only when num_players = 5 could a responder reject the offer, but the majority overule the rejection.
 It would be interesting to see if the pattern of proposers being more greedy when they only needed majority rule continues.
-Unfortunately, due to the runtime of our program, we were unable to explore these dynamics further in the time we had.
+Additionally, we would like to explore higher w values, to see if there are any dynamics in our original replication related to the dip in p and q values.
+Unfortunately, due to the runtime of our program, we were unable to explore any of these dynamics further in the time we had.

 ## Annotated Bibliography